tomsennett/UPYOURS/README.md

 # UPYOURS

-**UPYOURS** (short for "Update Yourself") is a lightweight JavaScript framework for adding real-time interactivity to a web page using a global update loop.
+**UPYOURS** (short for "Update Yourself") is a lightweight JavaScript framework that lets you define update functions for HTML elements based on CSS selectors.
 Simply define a function for a CSS selector, and each frame, all matching elements will run that function.
-UPYOURS is inspired by game development engines and best suited for small projects, prototyping, and simple games that run directly in the DOM.
+With UPYOURS, all you have to do is add/remove CSS classes in order to change the behavior of an element.
+The same way you can mix and match CSS styles, you can do the same with JavaScript behaviors.

+UPYOURS was inspired by game development engines like Unity and GameMaker, where systems are built around a global update loop.
+It's designed to be simple and lightweight, with no dependencies and no configuration.
+Just include the UPYOURS.js file in your HTML, define your functions, and you're good to go.
+There's no special syntax or API to learn, just plain JavaScript and CSS.

+Ideal use cases for UPYOURS include prototyping, simple games, marketing websites, and any other situation where you want to add interactivity to a web page without having to write a lot of code or set up a complex framework.

 ## Key Features